 Second, our quantitative, fundamentally-based stock selection models tell us when to buy and sell stocks.
 This removes emotion and behavioral bias from the decision.
 We’ve found that most investors have a good buy philosophy, but poor sell discipline.
 Our quantitative models assist with both sides of the trade.

-Investors seeking exposure to U.S. and international stocks, with the potential for downside protection, may find the KCM Macro Trends Fund an attractive solution to their portfolio.
+Investors seeking exposure to U.S. and international stocks, with the addition of downside risk management, may find the KCM Macro Trends Fund an attractive solution to their portfolio.
 For more information about the KCM Macro Trends Fund please see the fund’s Prospectus or Contact Us.

 Performance data represents past performance and is not a guarantee of future results.
 Performance current to the most recent month-end may be lower or higher, and can be obtained by calling 800.945.2125.
 The investment return and principal value of an investment will fluctuate so that investor’s shares, when redeemed, may be worth more or less than their original cost.
 The Fund’s total annual operating expense ratio is 1.65%.
 The indices shown are for illustrative purposes only.
 Unmanaged index returns do not reflect any fees, expenses or sales charges.
 You cannot invest directly in an index.
 The HFRX Equity Hedge Index is reflected as a benchmark for equity hedge strategies.
 Source: Hedge Fund Research, Inc. The Morningstar MultialternativeTM category includes funds that have a majority of their assets exposed to alternative strategies, including long/short strategies, and can include funds with static allocations to alternative strategies and funds tactically allocating among alternative strategies and asset classes.
 Source: Morningstar, Inc.

-The KCM Macro Trends Fund (KCMTX) ranks in the top 1% of 155 Multialternative funds by Morningstar, Inc., for the five-year period ending December 31, 2017 based on total return.
-The fund ranks in the top 2% and top 2% of Multialternative funds by Morningstar for the one-year and three-year periods out of 373 and 264 funds, respectively.
+The KCM Macro Trends Fund (KCMTX) is the top-ranked Morningstar, Multi-Alternative fund for the five-year period ended December 31, 2018 out of 180 funds based on total return.
+It is ranked in the in the top 3% and 6% out of 291 and 63 funds for the the three- and ten-year periods, respectively.
 Rankings are just one form of performance measurement.